 I am a Professor of Music in the University of Washington School of Music, Seattle.
 I am (bio here) a composer of music and a music theorist.

-In January 2001, I resumed the Editorship of (click here) Perspectives of New Music , an international professional journal for composers and others interested in contemporary music.
+In January 2001, I resumed the Editorship of Perspectives of New Music , an international professional journal for composers and others interested in contemporary music.

 Here are some recent articles:

-I composed an opera called The New Mother , of which I am now preparing a fair score.
-In 2005 I composed trombone duet, based on ancient Greek music theory, called Greek Bones, which was premiered by Chris Stover and Don Immel.
-(Let me know if you want to play this.)
+I composed a chamber opera for five female singers and small orchestra, with computer music interludes, called The New Mother .
+In 2005 I composed a trombone duet based on ancient Greek music theory, called Greek Bones, which was premiered by Chris Stover and Don Immel.
+A directory of GIF files for the score is here.

 A book of selected essays called Music Inside Out: Going Too Far in Musical Essays appeared in 2001, in the Gordon and Breach Arts International series, "Critical Voices".